Navigation and Prefetching

 );Because unstable_startTransition replaces React's transition, useNavigationStatus_UNSTABLE() stays { pending: false } for links that use it.

-The prefetch and transition props in this guide are experimental and may change.
+The prefetch, instant-navigation, and transition props in this guide are experimental and may change.